 We enjoy our drive through the country on the narrow country roads.
 Watch the sheep in the pasture.
 Watch herons stick their long beaks in the water in search of frogs.
 And listen to the silence that is omnipresent here.
 Switch off, slow down and relax - that's easy on the Wadden Sea.
 This is Holland holiday by the sea.

-- Isabel recommends Zoutelande for one Holland vacation with child and dog
+- Isabel recommends Zoutelande for one Holland holidays with child and dog

 Arrival for your Holland holiday at the sea

-KLM and Lufthansa fly to Amsterdam.
-From there, it's best to take a car, because that's the only way to be flexible enough to get to know the localities better.
-We traveled with our own car from Southern Bavaria.
-For the trip, we took two days off with an overnight stay on the more than 1000 km long route.
-Thus, the arrival could easily cope.
+Book yours here Arrival by plane, bus or train*.
+KLM and Lufthansa will follow Amsterdam.
+From there, it's best to take a car, because that's the only way you're flexible enough to get to know the localities in the region better.
+We came with our own car from southern Bavaria.
+For the trip we took two days with an overnight stay on the more than 1000 km long route.
+This made it easy to get there.
 Do you want to see more of Holland?
 Then we recommend one Road trip through the Hanseatic cities in Holland, Further Tips for a weekend in Holland by the sea you can find at MS Welltravel.